Nyerguds/MobiusMapEditor/README.md

 * Added "Jump to..." button on the waypoints tool.
 This will only have any effect when zoomed in.
 * Clicking overlapping waypoints multiple times will cycle to the next one in the list on each click.
 Right-clicking will cycle backwards.
 * When deleting overlapping waypoints, if the currently selected waypoint is one of them, that one will be deleted when clicking.
-* Map indicators drawing priority has been changed to the order (lowest to highest) map boundaries, then celltriggers, then waypoints, then object triggers.
+* Map indicators will now be painted in this order: map boundaries, celltriggers, waypoints, object triggers.
+The later ones will be on top and thus most visible.
-* Map indicators for the type you are currently editing are now always the most visible, by being drawn last. (e.g. overlapping celltriggers and waypoints)
+* Map indicators for the type you are currently editing are now always drawn last, and thus the most visible. (e.g. overlapping celltriggers and waypoints)
 * Unit/building/infantry tools now give highest priority to the object trigger labels, so they don't get painted over by their own indicator lines.
 * TGA files loaded from mods that are not inside a .zip file can now also load their positioning metadata from accompanying .meta files.